How memory can affect collective and cooperative behaviors in an LLM-Based Social Particle Swarm: Experiments and Results

 \subsection{Experimental Settings}

 The experimental parameters were set as follows: $N = 100$, $W = 500$, $R = 50$, $\mathrm{MAX\_SPEED} = 20$, $T = 500$ steps per trial.
 The Prisoner's Dilemma payoff matrix used the following values: $Payoff_T$ (temptation) $= 2.0$, $Payoff_R$ (reward) $= 1.0$, $Payoff_P$ (punishment) $= -1.0$, $Payoff_S$ (sucker's payoff) $= -2.0$.
 At the start of each trial, each agent's Big Five trait scores were drawn independently from a truncated normal distribution with mean~$0.5$, standard deviation~$0.16$, clipped to $[0,1]$.
-We used Gemini~2.0~Flash and Gemma~3:4b (4-bit quantized) as the two language models.
+Positions were initialized uniformly at random and initial strategies set to cooperate or defect with equal probability; the decoding temperature was $0.7$ and the mutation probability $p_{\mathrm{mut}} = 0.03$.
+We used Gemini~2.0~Flash as the decision-making language model.
 Memory length $L_m \in \{0, 1, 2, 3\}$ was varied across conditions, with 10 independent trials per condition.
 Experimental codes, data, and videos of typical dynamics are publicly available online~\cite{data2025}.